Every chicken owner at some time or another will wish they had a second mini chicken coop on hand. There are so many uses for a mini coop:

 *overflow coop for when chicken math gets the best of you!

 I had been wanting a mini coop for a long time, but I had spent so much money building my main coop and run, I just couldn’t justify it.
 While out in the yard the other day I was looking at our growing pile of scrap wood & building materials and realized I had plenty of scraps I could make a coop for free!
 I bet you have a similar pile of odds & ends – if not try Craigslist or ask your friends on Facebook.
-You could easily use pallet boards instead of fence panels for the sides – be creative!
+You could easily use pallet boards for the sides – be creative!

-Things I had on hand:
+Materials I had on hand:

 1/2 sheet of plywood (4ft x 4ft)